DavidRambo/dnr-hugo/content/post/eternal_temporal_dialectic_whitehead.md

 feeling A has only B to contend with; there is a multitude of occasions, many of which were contemporaries of B, for which A is included in their actual worlds.
-My concern is with the legitimacy of generalizing that sequentiality from the massiveness of realization inour cosmic epoch to metaphysical generality.
+My concern is with the legitimacy of generalizing that sequentiality from the massiveness of realization in our cosmic epoch to metaphysical generality.
 In *Process and Reality*, Whitehead does assert that an actual entity necessitates a successive entity, though it does not necessitate a preceding occasion.
 (I would argue that the necessity